attilagk/monoallelic-brain-research/notebook/2016-07-19-genome-wide-S/2016-07-19-genome-wide-S.md

 Y <- data.frame(lapply(Y, getElement, "S"))
 ```

+### Filtering genes based on number of observations

 For more than half of even the genes $g$ with nonempty files the number $I_g$ of observations (the number of individuals/RNA samples with read count data on $g$) is zero.
 In what follows, not only these genes are filtered out but also those with less than 10 observations, indicated by the vertical dashed line on the empirical ECDF plot below.